mackram/php-oauth-client/README.md

   empty string as `scope`.
 This will override the scope value allowing you to set one.
 It will *ONLY* be set when the server scope is an empty string, not as a default in all situations!
 AS with this behavior: Nationbuilder.
+* `use_redirect_uri_on_refresh_token_request` in case the server requires you to also provide the redirect_uri parameter on a refresh_token request.
+AS with this behavior: Nationbuilder.

 ## Initializing the API
 Now you can initialize the `Api` object: